 Law enforcement set up sobriety checkpoints on Louisiana roadways mostly during particular holidays such as Labor Day, Thanksgiving, Christmas, New Year’s Day and others.
 The reason for this is that DWI accidents spike during these holidays.
-But generally temporary stop of vehicles constitutes a Fourth Amendment seizure under both U.S. and Louisiana Law.
+But generally speaking, temporary stops of vehicles constitutes a Fourth Amendment seizure under both U.S. and Louisiana Law.

 There must be a justified reason for an officer to be able to infringe upon the rights of citizens.
 There are times where individual rights can be overridden such as where drunk drivers are involved.
 Drunk drivers are a threat to public safety according to the law.

-Requirements for Checkpoints
+Requirements for Lawful DWI Checkpoints

 - The checkpoints should be publicly announced ahead of time in your local newspaper or town website